JadeHendry/python_scrape/README.md

 ## NOTE:
 * **Rerunning this program will overwrite your lab notebooks** which may have notes in it.
 This should only be ran once at the beginning of the Python Course.<br>
 * This program is not perfect.
-The markdown that are inside of code blocks do not defferentiate what should have been in an interpretter. **These blocks should not be ran** and are used as examples of what a Python REPL session would look like.
+The markdown that are inside of code blocks do not differentiate what should have been in an interpretter. **These blocks should not be ran** and are used as examples of what a Python REPL session would look like.